rosnovsky/rosnovsky.us/src/content/blog/2024/03/13/exploring-astro-db.md

 });
 ```

-Pretty self-explainatory: we import `defineDb` from `astro:db` so that we can define our database, `defineTable` so that we can define this database's tables, and `column`, you guessed it, so that we can define this table's columns.
+Pretty self-explanatory: we import `defineDb` from `astro:db` so that we can define our database, `defineTable` so that we can define this database's tables, and `column`, you guessed it, so that we can define this table's columns.
 There's more we can do, but for now that's all we need.

 Now, if you've ever worked with a local database, you know you now need to actually start the local database, create tables, and seed it.
 Well, with Astro DB, you only need to do the last step - seed the db.
 And _need_ is really _want_: you're not _required_ to seed the database, it just makes life easier down the line.